2024 Solar Incentives Guide for Bloomington, IL - Tax Credits & Rebates

 EcoWatch's Bloomington, IL Solar Incentives FAQs

-It's best to speak with your local Bloomington solar installer to get an understanding of which incentives your project may qualify for.
-In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, such as those provided at the level of the Illinois government, might have other requirements.
+It's a good idea to talk to your local Bloomington solar installer to get an understanding of which incentives your project may qualify for.
+Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) between the dates specified by the incentive.
+Some incentives, like those provided by the Illinois government, might have other requirements.

-To find the right solar panel installer for you, check out our guide to the top solar companies in Bloomington.
+To find the right solar panel installer for you, check out our guide to Bloomington's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.